gwtproject/gwt-site/src/main/markdown/gettingstarted.md

 The Maven "package" goal invokes the GWT compiler which generates a number of JavaScript and HTML files from the MyWebApp Java source code in the `target/` subdirectory.
 There you will find a `mywebapp-server-HEAD-SNAPSHOT.war`.
 You can deploy this war file to every servlet engine and run it.
 Once running, enter `mywebapp-server-HEAD-SNAPSHOT/index.html` in your web browser.
-The application should look identical to the super dev mode above. you can change the name of the war using
+The application should look identical to the super dev mode above.
+You can change the name of the war using
-Maven ' buildname`.
+Maven 'buildname`.

 Congratulations!
 You've created your first web application using GWT.
 Since you've compiled the project, you're now running pure JavaScript and